By Brian Scott

 Step 8

 Form the dough into a disk that is roughly 6 1/2” (17 cm) in diameter and 1” (2.5 cm) thick.
-Do by pressing down on the ball of dough with one hand to form the circle, while cupping the edge with the other hand to prevent cracking and to keep the edge even and roughly square.
+I do this by pressing down on the ball of dough with one hand to form the circle, while cupping the edge with the other hand to prevent cracking and to keep the edge even and roughly square.
 Keep rotating and pressing down until the desired disk size has been created.

 Step 9